 Confused about iOS 12+’s Screen Time feature?
 If so, you are not alone!
 We see quite a few comments and emails every day about how to use this feature.
 In particular, many parents (and grandparents or guardians) want to know how to use Screen Time for keeping track of their children’s iDevice use.
 Since many of these families also share a Family Sharing Account, we’re diving deep into how to use Screen Time with those family plans.

 So let’s get to it!

-With the release of iOS 12 came a handy new feature called Screen Time.
+With the release of iOS 12 and for Macs, macOS Catalina, Apple gave parents a handy new feature called Screen Time.
 This tool allows you to see how much time you are spending on your device and with which apps.
 Also, you can set up restrictions, downtime, and limits on specific apps.